Protesters warned that Iran's security forces may intervene

 But journalists in Iran and international news agencies report the situation is much worse, citing clashes between protesters and riot police, damage to public property, and tires and garbage burning on the ground.
 Gunshots were also heard.

-Press TV reported that Rahmani Fazli has acknowledged people's right to protest within the framework of the law, but warned protesters against attempting to undermine the country's security.
+Press TV reported that Rahmani Fazli has acknowledged people's right to protest within the framework of the law but warned protesters against attempting to undermine the country's security.

 "Under any circumstances, the country's security and the people's calm are the top priority for the law enforcement and our security and military forces," Rahmani Fazli is reported to have said.